quadram-institute-bioscience/tatajuba/README.md

 ```[bash]
 conda install -c bioconda tatajuba
 ```
+WARNING: The software is under heavy development and the conda version may be outdated.

 ### Compiling from source
 If for any reason installing through conda is not an option, or if you want the latest, dangerous and potentially